ethereum/py-wasm/README.md

 Chapter 5 which defines a binary syntax over the abstract syntax.
 All functions were implemented, creating a recursive-descent parser which takes a `.wasm` file and builds a abstract syntax tree out of nested Python lists and dicts.
 Also implemented are inverses (up to a canonical form) back to a `.wasm` file -- this is useful to transform the syntax tree and write it back to a `.wasm` file.

-Appendix which defines parts of a standard embedding, and an algorithm to validate instruction sequences.
-We implement most of this.
+Appendix which defines parts of a standard embedding which is implemented.
+We also implemented the algorithm to validate instruction sequences, this is untested in a feature branch.

-API: It may be possible to only use only functions defined in the WebAssembly Spec section 7.1 Embedding (in the Appendix).
-These functions are implemented in pywebassembly.py labelled "7.1", but please reference the spec for details.
+API: It may be possible to use only functions defined in the WebAssembly Spec section 7.1 Embedding.
+These functions are in pywebassembly.py and labelled "7.1", but please reference the spec for details.

 The following sample code will "spin-up" a VM instance, instantiate a module, and invoke its exported function.